xili7/Libgdx-Flappy-Bird/README.md

 The images I used for the game were from https://github.com/ben7th/flappy-html5-bird/tree/gh-pages/ui/images.

 Conclusion: I finished the game in 1 day!
-Proud of myself!!
+Proud of myself!

 To play the game, download the project and open it with Android Studio.
-Then, run the built apk in an emulator or a real android device.
+Then, build the project and run the built apk in an emulator or a real android device.

+It's also possible to play the game in desktop by:
+Right clicking DesktopLauncher in Android Studio, and then click "Run 'DesktopLauncher ... main()' " If the game doesn't open, set the working directory of the application to android\assets and to run the game again.